3 years full-time / 4 years full-time with integrated placement year

 Typical offer level

-Foundation or 90 credits Diploma (any subject): DD plus 2 A-levels including Maths and a physical science or technology subject at a minimum grade B
+Foundation or 90 credits Diploma (any subject): DD, plus 2 A-level minimum grade B including Chemistry.

-National Extended Certificate or Subsidiary Diploma (any subject): D plus 2 A-level Maths and a physical science or technology subject Grade B.
+National Extended Certificate or Subsidiary Diploma (any subject): D plus 2 A-level minimum grade B including Chemistry.

 Certificate/ National Certificate Level 3: Not accepted

-31 overall points with 5, 5, 5 in Higher Level subjects, including Higher Level Maths and Physics.
+29 points overall and above with 5, 5, 4 at Higher Level including Higher Level Chemistry at Grade 5

 Access to Higher Education

-Subject related Access with at least 30 Distinctions and 15 Merits at level 3 including only Distinctions in Mathematics and Physics
+Subject related Access with at least 30 Distinctions and 15 Merits at level 3 including only Distinctions in Chemistry

 Year 1 entry: We may consider applicants for year 1 entry who are undertaking a 1st year degree elsewhere.
 You must meet the GCSEs and A level (or equivalent) requirements as listed.
 In order to be considered you will need to submit a UCAS application as we do not accept direct applications and this must include an academic reference.